 June 18, 2020 OSHA - ASSP Trench Safety Stand-Down Webinar: Download here.

-This webinar aims to increase awareness of trench and excavation hazards and reinforce the importance of using trench protective systems to safeguard workers.
+This online webinar aims to increase awareness of trench and excavation hazards and reinforce the importance of using trench protective systems to safeguard workers.
 Scott Ketcham, Director of OSHA’s Directorate of Construction, will provide an overview of the National TSSD, sharing statistics on trench fatalities and violations of OSHA’s standards.

-Mike Hayslip and Steve Stock, representing the American Society of Safety Professionals (ASSP), will share suggestions on how contractors and workers can conduct excavation and trenching operations safely by following subparts of 29 CFR 1926, as well as the best practices described in industry consensus standards such as ANSI/ASSP A10.12.
+Mike Hayslip and Steve Stock, representing the American Society of Safety Professionals (ASSP), will also share suggestions on how contractors and workers can conduct excavation and trenching operations safely by following subparts of 29 CFR 1926, as well as the best practices described in industry consensus standards such as ANSI/ASSP A10.12.

 Additional Trench Resources: